-What are the DWI or DUI penalties in New Mexico?
+What are the DWI Penalties in New Mexico?

 New Mexico has some of the strictest laws in the country when it comes to Driving Under the Influence of Drugs or Alcohol.
 NMSA 1978, Section 66-8-102.
 Whether you feel intoxicated or not, it is illegal to drive in New Mexico when your blood alcohol content (BAC) is 0.08 or higher.
 Being arrested for DWI can result in heavy fines or even jail time.
 It is in your best interest to contact a New Mexico criminal defense attorney to discuss your options.